-- An objective structured clinical examination (OSCE) The FMC is a required, third year rotation for all OHSU medical students.
-It is not available to students from other institution.
+The Family Medicine Core Clinical Experience is a required, rotation for all OHSU medical students.
+It is not available to students from other institutions.

-Students spend approximately 60% of their time on the rotation working in a family physician's office.
-This may also include hospital, nursing home and home visits depending on the individual practice.
-Some students may work with only one preceptor for the entire rotation, while other students will have a primary preceptor, but also spend time working with partners or associates of the primary preceptor.
+Clinical preceptorshipStudents spend approximately 80 percent of their time on the rotation working in a family physician's practice.
+This may include hospital, maternity care, nursing home and home visits, depending on the individual practice.
+Some students may work with only one preceptor for the entire rotation, while other students may experience multiple providers.

 Small group discussion

 small group discussions, facilitated by faculty.
 These give students an